monimoyd/project_deep_learning_image_classification/README.md

 You will also need to have software installed to run and execute a Jupyter Notebook

-If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.
+If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has all the above packages needed for this project

-Run
+## Run

-In a terminal or command window, navigate to the top-level project directory (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory (that contains this README.md) and run the command below:

 ```
-ipython notebook dlnd_image_classification.ipynb
+jupyter notebook dlnd_image_classification.ipynb
 ```